Parmesan-Crusted Venison Bottom Round – Flavorful Wild Game Steak

 Instructions

-- Generously season the steaks with salt and pepper.
+- Generously season the bottom round roast with salt and black pepper.

-- In a bowl combine the finely grated Parmesan cheese, panko breadcrumbs, granulated garlic powder, rosemary, red pepper flakes and salt.
+- In a bowl, combine finely grated Parmesan cheese, panko breadcrumbs, granulated garlic powder, rosemary, red pepper flakes, and a pinch of salt.

-- Preheat a Traeger grill to 400 degrees.
-Wood-fire direct on the grill grates for 20 minutes before turning 90 degrees.
-Continue to cook for 10 minutes or until the internal temperature reaches 125 degrees.
-Remove and let rest for 10 for a medium-rare slice.
+- Preheat a Traeger grill to 400°F. Cook the meat directly over the wood-fire grates for 20 minutes.
+Rotate 90° and continue cooking for 10 minutes, or until the internal temperature reaches 125°F for medium-rare.
+Remove from heat and let rest 10 minutes before slicing.

 Notes

-- This recipe will work with elk steaks, antelope steaks and other game meat.
-Cooking times may vary depending on the thickness of the steak and your preferred doneness.
+- Cooking times may vary depending on steak thickness and your preferred level of doneness.

 Could you advise what temp to preheat the oven to, and the estimated cook time?